Christopher Stead

 Property

 In real property cases, he has acted, advised, and drafted in relation to boundary disputes, rights of way, easements, nuisance and trespass, adverse possession, and proprietary estoppel and constructive trusts.
 He frequently appears in cases involving orders for sale and other possession matters.
+He handles claims of misrepresentation in sale of property disputes, and claims of professional negligence against surveyors, conveyancers, and builders.
 He receives instructions in TOLATA claims and in other cases involving the establishment of interests in land.
 His extensive probate and inheritance practice means that he is well-versed in the interplay between estates and property proceedings.

-In landlord and tenant matters, Christopher acts for landlords and tenants in residential possession proceedings (including as against trespassers), and is able to handle the various and complex issues that arise under the different routes to possession.
+In landlord and tenant matters, Christopher acts for landlords and tenants in residential possession proceedings (including as against trespassers), handling the various and complex issues that arise under the different routes to possession.
 He is regularly instructed in disrepair claims, both on behalf of landlords and tenants.
-His landlord and tenant practice includes social housing, and he has successfully obtained numerous anti-social behavior injunctions, access injunctions, and possession orders against occupiers in succession disputes.
+His landlord and tenant practice includes social housing, and he has successfully obtained numerous anti-social behaviour injunctions, access injunctions, and possession orders against occupiers in succession disputes.

-He has successfully acted for landlords in commercial leasehold claims, including renewal of business tenancy, dilapidations claims, and recently advised on a dispute concerning implied surrender and re-grant and the implications for a 1954 Act.
+He has successfully acted for landlords in commercial leasehold claims, including renewal of business tenancy, dilapidations claims, and recently advised on a dispute concerning implied surrender and re-grant and the implications for a 1954 Act tenancy.

-- Drafting statements of case in a High Court claim involving commercial property, and being led by a KC in the High Court for the related interim injunction.
+- Drafting statements of case in a High Court claim involving commercial property, and being led by Nicolas Grundy KC he successfully resisted the bulk of orders sought in a highly contested interim-injunction application.

 - Successfully resisting forfeiture proceedings against a commercial tenant.